"I have seen the night torn into thin darkling strips and woven into shapes too bleak for dreams."

 - In Trickster Online, Dragons can either obtain the Dark or Light Pact, but not both, upon the Job Change from Shaman to Magician.
 This can be further upgraded to Dark Lord for more Dark-based magic.
 Also, takes a dip into Gravity Master with the Gravity Crush spell, which causes massive damage to up to 6 targets around the caster, but takes 3 seconds to cast and guzzles a ton of MP.

-- Many characters in Sengoku Basara, including The Demon King Nobunaga Oda himself, his sister Oichi, and his Ax Crazy Blood Knight retainer Mitsuhide Akechi.
-Others include Hanbei Takenaka, Yoshitsugu Otani, Sasuke Sarutobi, and Mitsunari Ishida.
-Gameplay-wise, it drains health from enemies, so most Dark elementals tend towards Glass Cannon in gameplay style.
+- Many characters in Sengoku Basara, including Demon King Nobunaga himself, his sister Oichi, and his Ax-Crazy Blood Knight retainer Mitsuhide Akechi.
+Others include Hanbe Takenaka, Yoshitsugu Otani, Mitsunari Ishida...and Sasuke Sarutobi.
+Gameplay-wise, it drains health from enemies, so most dark elementals tend towards Glass Cannon territory.

 - Noob Saibot from Mortal Kombat can create a Living Shadow copy of himself.